 - Dongles for various SW versions – USB, PCIe, FXVD4 card, single or multi-license, the FXVD4mc_s video capture card.

 - Connecting any analog camera to the system, the FXCAMd 102 digital ANPR camera with a motorized optic for easy installation and ideal image quality, the FXCAM IBW_2000 ANPR camera.

 - A “plug-and-play” pre-set solution for the optimal image and the smart ANPR camera, the all-in-one unit, integrated ANPR in the camera.

 On the downside, the above hardware devices come with a hefty price as they require a setup.
 Another limitation is the size and portability of the devices as the setup consumes a considerable amount of time.

-Machine Learning brings a set of advantages that surpasses all its limitations.
+Machine Learning via License plate recognition brings a set of advantages that surpasses all its limitations.
 This solution is not only cost-effective but also quick and needs no installation.
 Since this application runs through your mobile phone, it comes in handy too.
-Our first account with ML and mobile yielded tremendous responses and we are in a process to add some more use cases of Machine Learning to our list.
-Stay tuned for more on this.